afeld/python-public-policy/syllabus.md

 The class period will be split into two parts in order to maximize hands-on learning time:

-- Lecture: For the first ~40 minutes of class, the professor will work through examples using Python and useful Python packages to analyze data focused on public policy questions.
+- Lecture: For the first ~40 minutes of class, the instructor will work through examples using Python and useful Python packages to analyze data focused on public policy questions.
 Each lecture will introduce new functionality and skills, building off of concepts covered in previous classes.
-- Lab: For the remainder of the class period, students will work on their coding homework assignments, either individually or in groups, allowing them to get hands-on practice while the professor and peers are available to answer questions and clarify concepts.
+- Lab: For the remainder of the class period, students will work on their coding homework assignments, either individually or in groups, allowing them to get hands-on practice while the instructor and peers are available to answer questions and clarify concepts.

 Homework assignments will consist of two different formats: